oddlanguage/odd/docs/syntax.md

 ### Nothing

 It's really useful to be able to say something holds no value, instead of crashing and burning.
 There's a special literal for this case: `nothing`.
-It behaves like `null` does in other c-like languages.
+It behaves somewhat like `null` would in other c-like languages.

 Nothing is equal to `nothing`, except itself: